Girls Chance to Shine Street

 Participants don’t need any prior experience of cricket, these sessions are designed to let you hair down, meet new people and stay fit and active in the process!

-LRC are planning a number of other community programmes to engage females in cricket and physical activity.
+LCCC are planning a number of other community programmes to engage females in cricket and physical activity.
 Please check back here for future updates.